 Short Summary Bio:

 Daniel Tucker works as an artist, writer and organizer developing documentaries, publications and events inspired by his interest in social movements and the people and places from which they emerge.
 His writings and lectures on the intersections of art and politics and his collaborative art projects have been published and presented widely.
 Tucker earned his MFA from University of Illinois at Chicago and collaborates on the Never The Same curatorial and archive project with Rebecca Zorach.
-He recently finished editing the book Immersive Life Practices (SAIC, 2014) and is producing a series of projects about the ideological spectrum.
-Tucker is an Assistant Professor and Graduate Program Manager in Social and Studio Practices at Moore College of Art and Design in Philadelphia. miscprojects.com
+He recently finished editing the book Immersive Life Practices (SAIC, 2014) and completed his first feature-length video essay Future Perfect: Time Capsules in Reagan Country.
+He is currently curating the exhibition and event series Organize Your Own: The Politics and Poetics of Self-Determination Movements.
+Tucker is an Assistant Professor and Graduate Program Director in Social and Studio Practices at Moore College of Art and Design in Philadelphia. miscprojects.com

 Daniel Tucker (b.
 1983, raised in Argentina and Kentucky, USA) has worked as a cultural and political organizer, initiating a number of large-scale local projects and events.
 His particular focus has been on documenting social and cultural movements and the people and places from which they emerge.
 Most of his work exists in between documentary, advocacy, journalism, curating and art-making and deals with themes of political imagination, localism, hidden history, economy and community.
 All of his projects utilize careful consideration of audience and distribution and involve significant research and relationship-building to have effective and lasting impact.

-Tucker attended the School of the Art Institute of Chicago, earning a BFA with a focus in exhibition organizing and documentary video in 2005 and earned an MFA at the University of Illinois at Chicago in 2013 where he received a University Fellowship and Dean’s Scholar Award while focusing on teaching, writing, and documentary video and served as a PAGE Fellow with the Imagining America network (2012-13).
-He has previously taught at the School of the Art Institute of Chicago, co-taught a graduate seminar on the history of Tactical Media with Brian Holmes, created an adult education seminar series on Chicago Political Art at the Newberry Library and is currently Assistant Professor and Graduate Program Manager in Social and Studio Practices at Moore College of Art and Design in Philadelphia, PA.
+Tucker attended the School of the Art Institute of Chicago, earning a BFA with a focus in exhibition organizing and documentary video in 2005.
+In 2013 he earned an MFA at the University of Illinois at Chicago where he received both a University Fellowship and Dean’s Scholar Award while focusing on teaching, writing, and documentary video and served as a PAGE Fellow with the Imagining America network (2012-13).
+He has previously taught at the School of the Art Institute of Chicago, co-taught a seminar on archiving socially-engaged art with Rebecca Zorach at the University of Chicago, co-taught a graduate seminar on the history of Tactical Media with Brian Holmes, and created an adult education seminar series on Chicago Political Art at the Newberry Library.
+Tucker is currently Assistant Professor and Graduate Program Director in Social and Studio Practices at Moore College of Art and Design in Philadelphia, PA.